Dannible/cb_inputbox/README.md

 If you'd like to test this package, run `npm install cb_ionic_input`

-## npm link

-Currently, modules must be published to npm. `npm link` packages will not install properly with our webpack confing (something on our list).
-If you can't push private code to npm, other options are a private npm repo/npm enterprise, or `npm install` from a git repo.

 ## Using your module in an Ionic 2 app

 ```typescript